-Homes are like snowflakes: no two are exactly the same.
-But for the average B.C. household, about 50% of home energy use over the course of a year is for space heating, usually generated by electricity, gas or a combination of both.
+For the average B.C. household, about 50 per cent of home energy use over the year is for space heating, usually generated by electricity, gas, or a combination of both.

 "The potential big ticket items in most homes will be anything that heats and cools air space or water," says Mathot.
 "Big energy consumers in a home can be multiple fridges or freezers, heaters, air conditioners, heavy use of dryers and, if applicable, electric hot-water heaters."

-If you have a larger home, particularly one that uses a lot of electric heating, you may find yourself paying BC Hydro's Step 2 Conservation Rate regularly in the winter months.
+If you have a larger home, particularly one relies on electric heating, you may find yourself paying the Step 2 rate regularly in the winter months.
 But if you have a smaller or very efficient home, you may be avoiding the higher rate all or most of the time.

-Below, Mathot looks at a few things you can keep an eye on in your quest to avoid that Conservation Rate.
-And we also feature a list of monthly costs for some sample devices and tasks.
+Below, Mathot shares a few things to keep an eye on in your quest to avoid that Step 2 rate.

 "Electric heaters can be big draws of up to 1,500 watts each.
 And if it's on, constantly cycling, that one heater can cost you $150 over a two-month billing period," says Mathot.

-Watts cooking?: Your kitchen can be a big eater of energy.
-A typical 19 cubic foot non-ENERGY STAR top-freezer refrigerator runs at 80 watts, while an average stovetop operates at 1,600 watts while in cook mode.
+Watts cooking: Your kitchen can be a big eater of energy.
+A typical 19-cubic foot non-ENERGY STAR top-freezer refrigerator runs at 80 watts, while an average stovetop operates at 1,600 watts while in cook mode.
 "One fridge is probably 500 to 700 kWh per year and a range is approximately 700-1000 kWh per year, depending how much cooking you do.
-Combined, that works out to $116 using the low-end charge rate."
+Combined, that works out to $116 using the step 1 rate."

-However, many homes have a second fridge and/or freezer — so double-up on that cost.
+However, many homes have a second fridge and/or freezer — so if you do, double-up on that cost.

 High-def a high draw: The biggest single area of growth in electricity consumption right now is electronics, says Mathot.
-He estimates his home's one entertainment centre takes up a combined 1,000 kilowatt-hours per year (basic usage charge: $68); almost 20% of his home's consumption.
+He estimates his home's one entertainment centre takes up a combined 1,000 kilowatt-hours per year (basic usage charge: $68); almost 20 per cent of his home's consumption.

 "My television is 400 watts when it's on.
 And when I have my TV, PVR and PlayStation all operating, it's pushing 500 watts.
 Combined, that's more than my fridge draws."

-On standby: While you are fast asleep at night, your house remains restless.
-Without even taking into consideration lights left on, nocturnal life in a home includes running fridges and freezers, time-ticking clocks, cell-phone or battery chargers, and entertainment devices constantly searching for signals.
+On standby: Most homes still use considerable energy while you're asleep, including running fridges and freezers, time-ticking clocks, cell-phone or battery chargers, and entertainment devices constantly searching for signals.

-"There are some statistics that estimate 10% or more of your bill can be attributed to standby mode on assorted devices.
+"There are some statistics that estimate 10 per cent or more of your bill can be attributed to standby mode on assorted devices.
 On standby, my TV is approximately five watts, but that's running all hours at a cost of $3 per year — and that's just one, lone electronic device."

 Household devices: Annual costs

-While your experience with the tasks and devices below may vary, here's a look at the approximate annual costs of operating various devices, priced at BC Hydro's lower, Step 1 rate of 6.80 cents per kilowatt hour:
+While your experience with devices below may vary, here's a look at the approximate annual costs of operating various devices and appliances, using the lower Step 1 rate of 8.29 cents per kilowatt hour: